Best Elementary Schools in Charlotte NC & Suburbs

 Providence Spring Elementary School, Weddington Elementary School, Bain Elementary School, and Polo Ridge Elementary School.

 We also have data to help you compare such top traditional

 public elementary schools to the area's best charter schools including

-Metrolina Regional Scholars' Academy, Socrates Academy, Union Academy, and Pine Lake Preparatory School.
+Metrolina Regional Scholars' Academy, Pine Lake Preparatory School, Socrates Academy, and Community School of Davidson.

 The list below is not meant be used as a definitive guide to which Charlotte-area elementary school would be best for any individual child.
 For schools that are close to one another in rankings, differences in available data are in most cases very small.